FePhyFoFum/PyPHLAWD/README.md

 ### Requirements
 - a database created by `PHLAWD` or the `phlawd_db_maker` (_COMING SOON:_ or your own sequences).
 I recommend [phlawd_db_maker](https://github.com/blackrim/phlawd_db_maker) as it is simpler.
 - python : version 2
-	- you will also need python libraries for sqlite3 and [clint](https://pypi.python.org/pypi/clint) (for text coloring)
+	- you will also need python libraries for sqlite3, networkx, and [clint](https://pypi.python.org/pypi/clint) (for text coloring)
 - [mafft](http://mafft.cbrc.jp/alignment/software/) : You will need a recent version (>=v7.3 works well) that has threading and merging.
 - [FastTree](http://www.microbesonline.org/fasttree/) : (if you have `treemake` on)
 - [blast+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) : Currently, this runs `blastn` and `makeblastdb` from the blast+ package.
 Soon, it will use `blastp` as well.